Once the kids are back at school, the bugs start to spread

 into their meals as you can.
 Early exposure to a wide range of

-different flavours and textures is also said to help develop children’s
+different flavors and textures is also said to help develop children’s

 taste buds.
 Try blending veg as into a tomato sauce for pasta and add

 to lasagna or spaghetti sauce.
 If allowed, pack nuts and fruits coated